Dementia Care Home

 Who they care for

 The home cares for adults over 65 as well as younger adults who need residential support.
-They have experience supporting people living with dementia alongside their general residential care services.
+The team has experience supporting people living with dementia alongside general residential care.

 “Every family's care journey is different, and visiting Chesterton Lodge yourself will help you get a feel for whether it matches what you're looking for.”